imteekay/machine-learning-research/courses/attention-in-transformers/README.md

 ## The Matrix Math for Calculating Masked Self-Attention

 The Masked Self-Attention math is similar to Self-Attention, where we have the matrices for Query, Key, and Value, but also add the Mask matrix to mask out the subsequent words of the word of interest.
-The masking math add `0` to values that will be included in the attention calculation, and negative infinity for values that will be masked out.
+The masking math adds `0` to values that will be included in the attention calculation, and negative infinity for values that will be masked out.

 Attention(Q, K, V, M) = SoftMax(QKᵗ/√dᴷ + M) .
 V